NLUUG/website/content/evenementen/nluug/voorjaarsconferentie-2024/talks/tom-lyon-why-nfs-must-die-and-how-to-get-beyond-file-sharing-in-the-cloud.md

 to **provide a shared mutable data space**.
 There are many other problems with the NFS model at cloud scale.
-NFS remains popular because its killer feature is access to large data sets, by network-unaware applications, without having to frst copy them.
+NFS remains popular because its killer feature is access to large data sets, by network-unaware applications, without having to first copy them.
 Using existing file systems, *OverlayFS*, and *NVMe-Over-Fabrics*, we propose a new approach to achieve blazing-fast, highly scalable, and consistent access to dynamic data sets.
 We solicit contributors.